Source: Vikings add $16 million in salary cap space by juggling Kirk Cousins' contract terms

 The team converted part of Cousins' salary into a signing bonus, dropping his salary cap figure from $36.25 million to $20.25 million while adding two void years onto his current deal, according to a league source.

+The move should help the Vikings get under the salary cap before the start of the league year Wednesday afternoon, but it also means the quarterback's future with the team beyond the 2023 season is unclear.

-Cousins is scheduled to become a free agent after 2023; negotiations between the quarterback and team on a longer deal have so far proved unfruitful, and he was set to earn a $20 million roster bonus if he was on the roster by Friday.
+Cousins is scheduled to become a free agent after 2023; negotiations between the quarterback and team on a longer deal have so far proved unfruitful.
+He was set to earn a $20 million roster bonus if he was on the roster by Friday.
 Language in Cousins' current contract allows the Vikings to convert the roster bonus to a signing bonus, which can hit the salary cap over multiple years instead of all in 2023.